Wahine Forum 2018 Information

 FINDING MORE MONEY

 Studies have shown that women entrepreneurs raise less capital than their male counterparts.
-We address this challenges and discuss how women are helping other women to fund their startups.
+We address this challenge and discuss how women are helping other women to fund their startups.

 - Tina Fitch, Founder, Hobnob